elasticio/csv-component/README.md

 Requirements:

 * The inbound message is an JSON Array of Objects with identical structure, wrapped by 'inputArray' object;
-* Each JSON object has plain structure without nested levels (structured types `objects` and `arrays` are not supported as values).
+* Each JSON object for a message has plain structure without nested levels (structured types `objects` and `arrays` are not supported as values).
 Only primitive types are supported: `strings`, `numbers`, `booleans` and `null`.
 Otherwise, the error message will be thrown: `Inbound message should be a plain Object.
 At least one of entries is not a primitive type`.

 The keys of an input JSON will be published as the header in the first row.
 For each incoming event, the value for each header will be `stringified` and written as the value